Having trouble connecting the DHT22/AM2302 to the D1 Mini / ESP8266? Here’s a possible solution.

 'Channel 10004-1 Humidity': Sending state nan % with 0 decimals of accuracy

-Among other issues (such as unstable voltage, or lack of a pull-up resistor), this one seems to be most pertinent to me and it doesn’t seem to be mentioned much online.
+Among other issues (such as unstable voltage, or lack of a pull-up resistor), this one seems to be most pertinent to me and doesn’t seem to be mentioned much online.

 The Cause

+As per the schematic for the D1 Mini, the GPIO2 pin is pulled up with a 10k resistor.
 The GPIO2 pin does some interesting things during flash when using the D1 Mini or similar boards.
 More specifically, when flashing a new firmware, the loader enjoys blinking GPIO2 which is connected to an on-board LED on some boards.
 GPIO2 is pulled down (digital LOW) to turn on the LED.
 This will cause problems since the data pin on the DHT22 / AM2302 should remain high when powered on.

 The Solution

 There.
-Hopefully I saved you a couple of hairs on your head.
+Hopefully, I saved you a couple of hairs on your head.